frigonj/PlantMonitor/README.md

 # PlantMonitor
-A simple website to track plants growing.
+A simple local website to track plants growing and historical data.
 Hosted on a local raspberry pi.